AdrianoBarbosa/jaspion-dotnet/README.md

-# jaspion-dotnet
+# JASPION
+## Just Another Simple Project Interactive Of N-thing

-A simple .Net Core boilerplate
+A boilerplate for studies using .Net Core